Woodworking company uses residual wood to generate energy

 The resulting electricity is fed into the public grid, and remuneration paid in accordance with the German Renewable Energy Sources Act (EEG).

-The waste heat from the biomass CHP is extracted through fans and blown through the woodchips from the bottom up in the chamber above.
+The exhaust heat from the Biomass CHP is extracted through fans and blown through the wood chips from the bottom up in the chamber above.

 - System: Spanner HKA 30 biomass CHP

 - Output: 30 kWel and 80 kWth

 - Wood chip consumption: 800 cubic metres per year